LawnchairLauncher/lawnicons/CONTRIBUTING.md

   ```
   ![](docs/images/contributing-image-3.png)

-## Adding icons or missing components to Lawnicons
+## Adding icons or missing app components to Lawnicons

 **Icons**.
 You need to link your SVGs and app components correctly, create a PR to our repository through your fork, and wait for it to be reviewed.

-**Missing components**.
+**Missing app components**.
 You need to link existing SVGs and missing app components correctly, create a PR to our repository through your fork, and wait for it to be reviewed.
 Consider the identity of the icons.
 For instance, Just Eat and Menulog have the identical icons.

 The software you will need is described in the Tools section.